-Following the completion of drilling and testing activities at IG_BH02, NWMO requested the borehole be temporarily sealed so the borehole could be re-opened in the future for potential follow-up testing.
-The temporary sealing included the installation of five bridge plugs at various depths to prevent migration of fluids between zones with significant differences in hydraulic pressure or groundwater chemistry.
+Following the completion of drilling and testing activities at IG_BH04 in 2021, the NWMO requested the borehole be temporarily sealed so the borehole could be re-opened in the future for potential follow-up testing.
+The temporary sealing included the installation of four bridge plugs at various depths to prevent migration of fluids between zones with significant differences in hydraulic pressure or groundwater chemistry and one mechanical packer inside the surface casing to prevent material from entering the borehole.
 The bridge plugs consisted of Weatherford Wireline Set Retrievable Heavy duty (WRP) bridge plugs, which are set and retrieved by wireline.
-The bridge plugs were installed following the completion of hydraulic testing (WP06), with work performed by Weatherford, supported by Rodren Drilling Ltd., and supervised by Golder.
-The work was performed in accordance with the WP08 Test Plan (Golder, 2019b).
+The bridge plugs were installed following the completion of hydraulic testing (WP06), with work performed by Weatherford, and supervised by Golder.
+The mechanical packer was installed by Golder following the installation of the bridge plugs.

-3.2 Sealing with Bridge Plugs
+3.2 Sealing with Bridge Plugs and Mechanical Packer

-Bridge plugs were selected as the preferred sealing approach due to their design which allows for high sealing pressures with the available clearance within the borehole.
+Bridge plugs were selected as the preferred sealing approach in the open borehole due to their design which allows for high sealing pressures with the available clearance within the borehole.
 This results in a limited amount of radial expansion of the bridge plug element to achieve the high sealing pressures.
 The bridge plug is manufactured in several different diameters based on industry standard casing diameters.
 The bridge plug size was selected to reduce the risk of the bridge plug jamming in the borehole while ensuring the bridge plug elements could expand to seal against the borehole walls.
 The bridge plugs can be removed at a later date using Weatherford retrieval tools deployed on a wireline.